 By eradicating the bureaucracies of moving Bangkok, offshore bank accounts allow you to enjoy why you moved to Thailand in the first place.

-The laws regarding financial advice in Thailand differ significantly from those offered to individuals in the UK and Europe, where EU regulation ensures clients are afforded the highest possible levels of protection and recourse.
+The laws regarding financial advice in Thailand differ significantly from those offered to individuals in the UK and Europe.
+There EU regulation ensures clients receive the highest possible levels of protection and recourse.